snehakaushal/MEMORYCARDGAME/README.md

 FOOTER IS PROVIDED FOR THE FEEDBACK in this section we tried to take the feedback from our users
 ![alt text](<Screenshot 2024-05-15 153155.png>)
+this section is provided for the improvemnent for our website so to take the honest reviews from our users

 THE LOGIN PAGE